Talon24/backup-folder-structure/README.md

 This program takes a path and walks though every child directory and files.
 It writes the output into a .json file.
 The Folder name will be the key and the child directories the values.
 Every layer as a key "\_\_/files" which contains the files in the current directory.

 As default, the program saves size, modification, creation and last access date for every file.
 This can be disabled, which results in a smaller file size, hence faster parsing when processing said file.

+## Note
+No additional libraries are used in this project, it can be started using out-of-the-box Python3.
+(Except if your distribution does not include tkinter natively.
+On windows this should be given, on Linux, it can be installed by e.g. `sudo apt-get install python3-tk`).

+If you find a bug or a missing feature, feel free to open an issue or drop me a note if you like this.